aansourav/OutCourse/README.md

 # OutCourse

 # OutCourse is an LMS Platform.
-This is a full stack personal project made with React, NextJs 13, TailwindCSS, Prisma, MongoDB and many other packages and tools.
+This is a full stack personal project made with React, NextJs 13, TypeScript, TailwindCSS, Prisma, MongoDB and many other packages and tools.

 ## Key Features: